saltukalakus/idiomatic-rust-snippets/src/patterns/structural/intro.md

 Structural Patterns deal with object composition and relationships between entities.
 Rust's ownership system and trait-based polymorphism influence how these patterns are implemented.

-**Note**: Some patterns have been renamed to emphasize Rust-idiomatic approaches.
-Composite has been removed - use enums for tree structures instead.

 ### Rust-Adapted Structural Patterns

 1- [Adapter](./adapter.md): Allows objects with incompatible interfaces to work together.
 In Rust, this often uses trait implementations and newtype patterns.

 2- [Bridge](./bridge.md): Decouples an abstraction from its implementation so that the two can vary independently.

-3- [Builder Pattern](./builder-pattern.md): **Rust's Idiomatic Alternative to Decorator** - Uses method chaining for zero-cost composition.
-Traditional decorator with trait objects works but adds heap allocation overhead.
+3- [Builder Pattern](./builder-pattern.md): Uses method chaining for zero-cost composition without heap allocation overhead.

 4- [Facade](./facade.md): Provides a simplified interface to a complex subsystem, making it easier to use.